 Most baby cottontails end up in human care for all the wrong reasons even though the heart of the rescuer was surely in the right spot and their intentions honorable and motives kind.

 If you come across a nest of bunnies in the wild and the mother is nowhere in sight, please DO NOT disturb them!
+Mom only comes twice a day for a few minutes to feed them, that's it.
+They are most likely not orphans.

 By removing them from the nest you are greatly reducing their chances of survival.